epimedai/flowers/README.md

 The miniconda installer for windows can be downloaded from https://conda.io/en/latest/miniconda.html

-Follow installation guide and when it is completed, open the "Anaconda Prompt" from your start menu.
-Where the linux guide uses a terminal to execute commands, the windows user will use this "Anaconda prompt"
+Follow the installation guide until it is completed.
+Open the "Anaconda Prompt" from your start menu.
+If you are using linux, you should use the terminal to execute the commands, but if you are using windows you should use the "Anaconda prompt".
-.

 #### Creating the environment
 We can create an environment with our newly installed conda installation using the command ```conda create```.
 We do, however, have to source the .bashrc (or .bash_profile for Mac users) file modified in the previous step.
 This is not nessecary for windows: